AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 **NOTE: In UART Mode, make sure your connection is correct: Sentry2 RX - Arduino TX, Sentry2 TX - Arduino RX**

-**NOTE: If you use a soft serial port, you can specify other I/O ports.
+**NOTE: If you want use the soft-serial port, you can specify other I/O ports.
 For details, see SoftSerialExample in Arduino**

-**NOTE: Because the RX and TX pins of Arduino UNO share ports with the firmware uploading, it is necessary to disconnect the RX and TX connections during the program uploading, and I2C or soft serial port mode is recommended**
+**NOTE: Because the RX and TX pins of Arduino UNO share ports with the firmware uploading, it is necessary to disconnect the RX and TX connections during the program uploading, we suggest to use I2C mode or soft-serial ports for UNO**

 **I2C Mode**